Francis B. De Witt: Biography

-Prisoner of war in Salisbury, Danville, and Libby Prisons.

-He attended the common schools and high school in Galena, Ohio, National Normal School, Lebanon, Ohio, and Ohio Wesleyan University, Delaware, Ohio.
+DeWitt was born on March 11, 1849, in Jackson County, Indiana, to Francis and Sarah W. DeWitt.
+In 1854 he moved with his parents to a farm in Delaware County, Ohio.
+He attended the common schools and high school in Galena, Ohio, and later studied at National Normal University in Lebanon, Ohio, and at Ohio Wesleyan University in Delaware, Ohio.